 About this Project

-Macrosystems EDDIE modules will help students across the U.S. to learn the foundations of macrosystems ecology through simulation modeling.
-Through our modules, both students and their instructors will learn how to quickly and efficiently run millions of simulations by using new resources emerging from computer science.
-Thus, students will simultaneously learn the core concepts of macrosystems science and develop the skill sets needed to conduct the next generation of environmental research.
-Macrosystems EDDIE modules, which are centered on the frontier of macrosystems ecology, will enable undergraduate students to contribute to high-level macrosystems research.
-Engaging undergraduate students in hands-on modeling activities with real-world applications translates into a workforce with increased data science, systems thinking, and quantitative skills.
+Macrosystems EDDIE modules will help students across the U.S. to learn the foundations of macrosystems ecology through modeling and forecasting.
+Through our modules, both students and their instructors will learn how to quickly and efficiently run ecological models and generate forecasts for multiple NEON and GLEON sites.
+Thus, students will simultaneously learn the core concepts of macrosystems science and develop the quantitative skill sets needed to conduct the next generation of environmental research.
+Macrosystems EDDIE modules, which are centered on the frontier of macrosystems ecology, will enable undergraduate students to contribute to high-level ecological research.
+Engaging undergraduate students in hands-on modeling and forecasting activities with real-world applications translates into a workforce with increased data science, systems thinking, and quantitative skills.

-Our objective is to develop stand-alone, modular classroom activities for undergraduate students that use publicly-available, long-term, and high-frequency datasets to explore the core concepts of macrosystems ecology while developing quantitative literacy.
+Our objective is to develop stand-alone, modular classroom activities for undergraduate students that use publicly-available, long-term, and high-frequency datasets to explore the core concepts of macrosystems ecology and ecological forecasting while developing quantitative literacy.

 The Macrosystems EDDIE modules are specifically designed to help students achieve the following pedagogical goals: